-- Note: See proposal above at article 12.07 which is related to the Employers Counter Proposal at Article 15.10. - 15.12.2 The employer agrees to contribute annually to operating costs of the Student Centre Childcare facility, known as the Lee Wiggins Childcare Centre.
+Note: See proposal above at article 12.07 which is related to the Employers Counter Proposal at Article 15.10.

+Childcare facility known as the Lee Wiggins Childcare Centre.
 In each year of the collective agreement, the amount allocated shall be \$50,000.
 By September 30 of each academic year the employer will allocate \$50,000 to the Student Centre Childcare to be used for subsidies for members of CUPE 3903 who use the services of the facility.
 Any remaining amount from the subsidies that goes unused shall be reallocated towards operational costs of the Student Centre Childcare Facility.
 An annual report on the expenditure of this money shall be submitted in writing to the Labour/Management Committee.